citp/privacy-policy-historical/l/ld/lds/ldslinkup.com.md

 ## _Subscription_

-If a member decides to subscribe to the full LDS LinkUp service, we will request _billing information_ from the member via our subscription form.
+If a member decides to subscribe to paid LDS LinkUp services, we will request _billing information_ from the member via our subscription form.
 At that point, the member must provide billing name and address information and payment information (such as credit card number, expiration date, etc.) needed to complete the transaction.
 Because LDS LinkUp subscriptions typically renew automatically, LDS LinkUp typically stores billing information to allow renewal transactions.

 ## _Invitation/Messaging_

 When a member invites a friend to join LDS LinkUp or sends a message through the LDS LinkUp system to another LDS LinkUp member, LDS LinkUp collects the text and the addressee of the message.
 When a member invites a friend, LDS LinkUp also collects the friend’s name and email address and sends an email inviting the friend to visit the site.
 LDS LinkUp stores the friend's information for the sole purpose of sending this email and one or more follow up emails and tracking the success of our referral program.
-The friend may contact LDS LinkUp at removeme@ldslinkup.com to request the removal of his name from our database.
+The friend may contact LDS LinkUp at removeme@ldslinkup.com to request the removal of his name and email address from our database.

+## _Discussion Boards_

+When a member posts a message to an LDS LinkUp discussion board, LDS LinkUp collects the text and the posting time of the message, for the purpose of displaying the message on the indicated discussion board.
+Except where explicitly stated on the site, LDS LinkUp does not allow members to remove posts once they have been posted.

 ## _Other Activities_